Astra-API/slate/source/includes/openapi.md

 # Introduction

-> Scroll down for code samples, example requests and responses.
-Select a language for code samples from the tabs above or the mobile navigation menu.
+> Scroll down for example requests and responses.

 This is the reference documentation for Astra's unified crypto trading API.
 Each client will be provided a binary to run on their own machines, which exposes the following API over localhost.